Wild Lettuce grows as a tall, erect biennial, reaching up to 8 feet high.

 Above: Wild Lettuce is a tall plant, usually not branched until the floral array.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - A flower with 17 rays.
-Flower are only open part of a day.
+Below: 1st photo - A flower with 17 ray florets.
+Flowers are only open part of a day.
 2nd photo - detail of the stamens and style.

 Below: 1st photo - The basal rosette of next years plant.
 2nd photo - The seed head of Wild Lettuce.
 Note the reflexed phyllaries.